Georgia Neese Clark Gray: Posthumous

 Gray died on October 26, 1995, aged 97, and is interred at Pleasant Hill Cemetery, located at approximately 87th and Ratner Road, 1.5 miles south and 3 miles east of Berryton, Kansas.

 The Georgia Neese Gray Performance Hall at the Topeka Performing Arts Center is named after her.

-The Georgia Neese Gray Award is reserved for presentation to Kansans who have served in elected office at the municipal and/or county level and who have performed outstanding service to their local community in the pursuit of the principles of the Kansas Democratic Party.
+The Georgia Neese Gray Award is reserved for presentation to Kansans who have served in elected Awards at the municipal and/or county level and who have performed outstanding service to their local community in the pursuit of the principles of the Kansas Democratic Party.
 Such service commends a lengthy and broad participation in public service endeavors to the city, county and state.
-This award shall be considered the highest honor which can be bestowed by the Kansas Democratic Party to its municipal and county elected officials.
+This award is considered the highest honor bestowed by the Kansas Democratic Party to its municipal and county elected officials.

 On February 6, 2008, she was inducted into the Topeka Business Hall of Fame.

-In 2016, Georgia Neese Gray inducted into the Kansas Business Hall of Fame.
+In 2016, Georgia Neese Gray was inducted into the Kansas Business Hall of Fame.